LevSmyrnov/Cybersecurity-Dive/notes/networking-fundamentals.md

 <br></br>
 ## [IPv4 and IPv6](#table-of-contents)
 ### IPv4
+32 bit addresses.
 Requires three addresses for networking:
 <ul>
     <li>IP Address for device identification on network.</li>
     <li>Subnet Mask for device to determine what IP subnet they are on.</li>